The Path of Destiny

 "Well, that's a start," Blazefang muttered.
 "But who cares whether Scytheclaw is brave or not?
 We could do without him if we had to.
 Please, Snowcrystal, stop thinking that every pokémon we come across is going to be some great help.
 We can't be too careful who we trust these days."
 He turned and walked back toward the edge of the ravine, near where the others were waiting.

 Snowcrystal realized that he had a point, and that she couldn't blindly trust any pokémon who seemed helpful.
 Yet Scytheclaw was a different story.
 He had a Forbidden Attack, if a strange one, and that made him a part of everything they were searching for.
 Still, Blazefang's words had unsettled her, and she decided to put it out of her mind for the time being.

 It wasn't long before Justin and Katie returned, and Katie only hesitantly decided to come with them, curious to know what the mightyena would say, but still not liking the idea of sneaking into the library.
 She had her azumarill by her side, Justin had Spark, and Damian had Arien.
-The only other pokémon who came with them were Rosie and Snowcrystal, Rosie only coming because she wanted to see Eve again.
+The only other pokémon who were coming with them were Rosie and Snowcrystal, Rosie only coming because she wanted to see Eve again.

 The library was almost ready to close as they walked through the doors, heading to the massive circular room where they knew Eve was waiting.
-As they'd hoped, there were only a few people or pokémon around.
-They quickly made their way to the massive room they had spent so much time in over the weeks, and as they'd expected, the mightyena was waiting for them in the center of the room, sprawled out on one of the chairs.
+As they'd hoped, there were only a few people and pokémon around.
+They quickly made their way to the massive room they had spent so much time in over the past several weeks, and as they'd expected, the mightyena was waiting for them in the center of the room, sprawled out on one of the chairs.